 3.1 Definitions

+advanced groupcast with retries (GCR): A set of features comprised of the GCR block acknowledgement retransmission policy and the GCR service period (GCR-SP) delivery method.(#2379)

-active from power save (Active-PS): A delivery method for group addressed frames whereby group addressed frames are transmitted when all associated non-access point (non-AP) stations (STAs) are in Active mode or after a DTIM beacon that causes the associated non-AP stations that are in power save (PS) mode to be awake.
+active from power save (Active-PS): A delivery method for group addressed frames whereby group addressed frames are transmitted when all associated non-access point (non-AP) stations (STAs) are in active mode or the Awake stateof the power save (PS) mode.(#2377)

-active groupcast with retries (GCR) service period (GCR-SP): A delivery method for a group addressed stream subject to a GCR agreement wherein the frames are transmitted at regular intervals that might be less than the beacon interval.
+groupcast with retries (GCR) service period (GCR-SP): A delivery method for a group addressed stream subject to a GCR agreement wherein the frames are transmitted at (#2044)intervals, where the interval between transmissions(#2053) might be smaller than the beacon interval.

+active groupcast with retries (GCR) service period (Active GCR-SP): A delivery method for a group addressed stream subject to a GCR agreement wherein the frames may be transmitted without regard to the power state of non-AP STAs. (#2044)(#2410)

+concealed groupcast with retries (GCR) frame: A group addressed frame that is transmitted using the aggregate medium access control (MAC) service data unit (A-MSDU) frame format with the destination address (DA) field set to the GCR concealment address. (#2079)

-groupcast with retries (GCR) concealment address: A locally administered group medium access control (MAC) address that is used to prevent group addressed frames transmitted via the GCR unsolicited retry(#2278) or GCR Block Ack(#2297) retransmission policies from being passed up the MAC-service access point (MAC_SAP(#2230)) of GCR-incapable stations.
+groupcast with retries (GCR) concealment address: A (#2102)medium access control (MAC) address that is used to prevent group addressed frames transmitted via the GCR unsolicited retry(#2278) or GCR Block Ack(#2297) retransmission policies from being passed up the MAC-service access point (MAC_SAP(#2230)) of GCR-incapable stations.

-groupcast with retries (GCR) service: A means for transmission and retransmission of medium access control (MAC) service data units (MSDUs) to a destination that is a group address that provides greater reliability by using individually addressed (re)transmissions or group addressed retransmissions, concealed from GCR-incapable stations.
+groupcast with retries (GCR) service: A means for transmission and retransmission of medium access control (MAC) service data units (MSDUs) to a destination that is a group address that provides greater reliability by using (#2376)group addressed retransmissions, concealed from GCR-incapable stations.

+non-concealed groupcast with retries (GCR) frame: A group addressed frame that is not transmitted to the GCR concealment address.(#2079)

 4.3.aa12.1 Groupcast with retries(#2182)

 The groupcast with retries (GCR) service(#2182) allows a STA to request greater reliability for one or more group addressed streams that the STA receives.
-Greater reliability is provided via transmission as individually addressed frames, unsolicited retries, or the Block Ack mechanism.
-A non-AP STA may request delivery when all associated non-AP STAs are in active(#2182 mode, so that the AP transmits the frames via EDCA within regular service periods(#2182).
+Greater reliability is provided via (#2380)unsolicited retries, or the Block Ack mechanism.
+A non-AP STA may request delivery when all associated non-AP STAs are in active(#2182 mode or the Awake state of the PS mode(#2377), so that the AP transmits the frames via EDCA within regular service periods(#2182).

 5.1.1.5 Interpretation of service class parameter in MAC service primitives in a STA